srahull/COVID-19-Data-Analyser/README.md

 What are the goals of the project?
 We analysed the COVID-19 cases worldwide from Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
-- We calculated total global cases, death rates, and deaths per day and did the same for US.
+- We calculated total cases, death rates, and deaths per day for the world and the U.S.
 - Plotted interactive graphs and spatial bubble charts.